 The person gathering and scoring the data is called a Polysomnographic Technician.

-If a sleep study determines you have Obstructive Sleep Apnea, you will need a "titration study."
-A titration study can take place on the same night as your diagnosing sleep study or scheduled for a later date.
+- If a sleep study determines you have obstructive sleep apnea (OSA), you will need a "titration study" to determine the pressure level required to maintain your airway during sleep.
+A titration study may take place during the same night as your diagnosing sleep study or it may be scheduled for a later date.

-Your prescribed CPAP pressure setting will be what your sleep technician determines as the highest you will need during the night.
+Your prescribed CPAP single pressure setting will be set to the highest level you needed during the night.
 By prescribing the highest pressure, your doctor hopes to prevent as many sleep events as possible.
 The downside of this approach is that you will have the highest pressure at all times even when it's only necessary for part of the night.

 Locate Sleep Apnea Services